If you have an enquiry for any of our Board members, please call the Sampad office on 0121 446 3260.

-Barry is a Fellow of the Institute of Chartered Accountants (qualified in 1971), a past President of the Birmingham & West Midlands Society of Chartered Accountants (2003-2004) and a National Council member (2007 to date).
+Barry is a Fellow of the Institute of Chartered Accountants (qualified in 1971), a past President of the Birmingham & West Midlands Society of Chartered Accountants (2003-2004) and an ICAEW National Council member (2007 to 2015).

-He also chairs the ICAEW West Midlands Regional (Economic) Strategy Board and through that has attended various local economic groups e.g. West Midland Business Group and panels of Advantage West Midlands before its demise.
-He was an ICAEW National Council member from 2007 to 2015.
+He also chaired the ICAEW West Midlands Regional (Economic) Strategy Board and through that has attended various local economic groups.

 He retired from audits in 2009 and a couple of years later joined the Board of Sampad, previously an audit client for 10 or so years.
 He still deals with the accounts of a number of arts & community companies, usually in the Independent Reporting Accountant role.